cp3402-students/cp3402-2021-site-cp3402-2021-team06/site.md

 5. Under Venue, feel free to select Fish Inn, as the location and details have already been filled out beforehand.
 If a new venue is needed, select add new event from the dropdown and fill out the forms – address is obviously the most important.
 6. Tick Townsville jazz club
 7. Edit when you want this event to go live to the public by clicking the third edit down.
 Otherwise, click publish.
 You are done!

 ![image](https://user-images.githubusercontent.com/14228363/118430816-43d40a80-b718-11eb-806e-e8ad6facf93c.png)

+## Change content information on pages.
+To change the content found on any page in the future, ie - information found on the front page or contact page like phone numbers, simply edit the page directly through the wordpress.
+Content was put directly onto pages not through posts and categories as it was less convoluted for future modifications.

 ## How to change the home page media slider